-Slippers may not be something many men consider buying, but trust us, a cozy pair can change your lounging life – and occasionally look pretty cool too.
+Slippers may not be something many men consider buying, but trust us, a cosy pair can change your lounging life – and occasionally look pretty cool too.

 Whether you plump for traditional sheepskin or a technical fabric for cold nights, or a lighter suede for the summer, there’s something for everyone.